jasonray/jasons-node-practices/README.md

 $ npm-check
 ```

-# versioning
+## Execute update

 For me, I use the following practice when updating:
-- Start from a clean branch (such as `next` or a branch off your working director)
+- Start from a clean branch (such as `next` or a branch off your working directory)
 - Make sure that your dependencies are installed (`npm rebuild`)
 - Run my unit/integration tests and see that all is green
 - Identify one module that needs to be updated by running `npm-check`